playZE-gg/playZE.gg/src/content/docs/maps/ze_best_korea.md

 ***Image of the water area*** <br/>
 ***Image of the platform to climb out of the water, the elevator, and where humans defend at the bottom of the ramps***

+Once the trigger is complete, humans must back up all the way, again making sure to dodge more landmines on the ground, and enter the final door of the section.
+If the humans were defending at the bottom of the ramp the entire time the door was being triggered, you do not need to over defend.
+If zombies pushed the humans to the top of the ramps or beyond, you must defend for a bit longer so that zombies do not get inside the final door.

+The door will close almost immediately after fully opening so ensure that you are inside.
+Once inside continue to defend and use all utility to keep zombies out.

+***Image of the landmines and the path*** <br/>
+***Image of the final door***

 ##### Final Door Trigger

 To open the final door one person must go back all the way To the top of the ramps, dodge more landmines, and then complete a small puzzle to open the final door.
 On the door will be a handful of words moving around in random directions, sometimes overlapping each other.
 These words must be shot in order to create the song that goes `Ooh Eeh Ooh Ah Aah Ting Tang Walla Walla Bing Bang`.
-[The song being referenced by this can be found here](https://www.youtube.com/watch?v=TYgOlqinH7A). <br/> <br/>
+<a href="https://www.youtube.com/watch?v=TYgOlqinH7A" target="_blank" rel="noopener noreferrer">The song being referenced by this can be found here</a>. <br/>

 One specific call out I will make on this is that the `Walla` Button needs to be shot twice in a row to fulfill the puzzle.
 I see many people trying to trigger this for the first time, and they only shoot `Walla` 1 time.

-***Image of the landmines and the path*** <br/>
 ***Image of the final door*** <br/>
 ***Example images of at least a couple of the words***

-Once the trigger is complete humans must back up all the way, again making sure to dodge more landmines on the ground, And enter the final door of the section.
-If the humans were defending at the bottom of the ramp the entire time the door was being triggered, You do not need to over defend.
-If zombies pushed the humans to the top of the ramps or beyond, you must defend for a bit longer so that zombies do not get inside the final door. <br/> <br/>

-The door will close almost immediately after fully opening so ensure that you are inside.
-Once inside continue to defend and use all utility to keep zombies out.

 #### <span class="rainbow"> **STAGE COMPLETE** </span>